nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 === "Input"

+    Here are two ways to look at the sequence read file:

-    Here again, we use the `gunzip -c` and pipe the output to the `head` command to show the first 10 lines of the file:
+    1\.
+Use the `gunzip -c` and pipe the output to the `head` command to show the first 10 lines of the file:

     ```
     gunzip -c ERR458493.fastq.gz | head
+    ```

+    2\.
+Use the `less` command to scroll through the file:

+    ```
+    less ERR458493.fastq.gz
     ```

 === "Expected Output"